eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/create-your-first-microservice-javascript.md

 Note that when a configuration of a microservice changes, the Controller will send a message to the involved microservice.

-Therefore we have to connect the ioFog _control channel_ via WebSocket, which is used to receive notifications from the Controller that our microservice's config has changed.
+Therefore you have to connect the ioFog _control channel_ via WebSocket, which is used to receive notifications from the Controller that your microservice's config has changed.

 Because a config can be any arbitrary JSON, including very large files, the change notifications themselves do not actually include the config.
-So if we would like to update our local cache of the config, we have to follow up a change notification with a call to `iofog.getConfig()`.
+So if you would like to update your local cache of the config, you have to follow up a change notification with a call to `iofog.getConfig()`.

 ```js
 iofog.wsControlConnection({